 catchment area

 Two-dimensional (areal) topological feature realizing the logical catchment in terms of a face bounded by catchment boundary and flow path edges.
 The concept of a face bounded by edges is described in detail in the ISO topology model [ISO19107].

-NOTE: Hydrologically, the catchment area references the catchment having a common outlet for its runoff [9] through using the synonym catchment area to express the two-dimensional representation of the catchment [4.2].
 The catchment area is usually represented as a geometric surface, and the measure of the catchment area may be denoted as surface area (if required).

 catchment boundary

-One-dimensional (linear) feature realizing the logical catchment) in terms of a topological edge bounded by inflow and outflow nodes, and associated with catchment faces inside of the boundary.
-The concept of an edge bounded by nodes is described in detail in the ISO topology model [ISO19107].
-A catchment boundary is usually represented as boundary line.

-NOTE: Hydrologically, the catchment boundary references the divide separating adjacent catchments [9].
+Two-dimensional feature that realizes a logical catchment by representing its boundary either topologically as divide edges bounded by inflow and outflow nodes, or geometrically as a polygon ring.

+catchment divide

+One-dimensional feature, usually represented by a curve, that separates two adjacent catchments [9] and forms part of the boundary realization of each catchment.